kblicharski/angular-udemy-course/notes/databinding.md

 `$event` is a reserved keyword that sends metadata about the event we are binding to.
 For a click event, this might be the coordinates that were clicked, for example.
-In this case, input has a property called `value` which is the text that is typed inside the input form.
+In this case, the input element has a property called `value` which is the text that is typed inside the input form.